Which place is cheaper, Lake Garda or Milan?

 Milan receives a lot of rain in the autumn.
 Milan usually gets more rain in October than Lake Garda.
 Milan gets 103 mm (4 in) of rain, while Lake Garda receives 82 mm (3.2 in) of rain this time of the year.

 The weather in Lake Garda can be very cold.
 Milan can be very cold during winter.
 In the winter, Milan is much warmer than Lake Garda.
-Typically, the winter temperatures in Milan in January are around 5°C (41°F), and Lake Garda is about 2°C (36°F).
+Typically, the winter temperatures in Milan in January average around 5°C (41°F), and Lake Garda averages at about 2°C (36°F).

 Milan usually receives more sunshine than Lake Garda during winter.
 Milan gets 119 hours of sunny skies, while Lake Garda receives 98 hours of full sun in the winter.